James Poy Wong 黃培正

 Notes on Miscellaneous Writings

-Considering Wong’s primary backgrounds - educational, literary, academic, engineering, occupational - one would admire his commitment to writing the numerous works throughout his life despite excelling in a formal career as an engineer.
+Considering all of Wong's personal backgrounds - familial, educational, literary, academic, occupational - one would admire his commitment to writing the numerous works throughout his life while excelling in his formal career as an engineer.
 Moreover, Wong was in reality deprived of continuous, formal education in the first sixteen years of his life, being driven in and out between segregated Chinese America and wartime China.
 Such disadvantages did not stop him from acquiring more university credentials in the decades subsequent to his completion of graduate school in engineering in 1956.
-With four degrees - a Bachelor of Science and a Master’s in Civil Engineering, a Bachelor of Arts in English, and a Master’s in Chinese linguistics and literature - Wong had devoted significant investment in academic training as well, which yielded at least two theses that had been evaluated with publishable quality. (name both of these) Similarly, Wong had also published research studies in his expertise field of engineering.
-Only one of such publications is collected at this time of writing, and it will be included on this website as a pdf document for those interested.
+With four degrees - a Bachelor of Science and a Master’s in Civil Engineering, a Bachelor of Arts in English, and a Master’s in Chinese linguistics and literature - Wong had devoted significant investment in academic training as well, which yielded at least two theses that had been evaluated with publishable quality, which are included in the personal collection of reknown Chinese American historian and writer, Him Mark Lai.
+Furthermore, Wong had also published research studies in his field of expertise in engineering.
+Only one of such publications is collected at this time of writing, however.
+Any future finding of his other works in this field will be added accordingly as PDF files.

 Miscellaneous Publications in 1940s, 1970s, and 1980s